capacity4dev/mock_services/README.md

 # Mock Services

-The European Commision provides web services but those are only available from within the EC network (and sometimes only from the production web services).
+The European Commission provides web services but those are only available from within the EC network (and sometimes only from the production web services).

-This set of mocked services allow developers to develop functionality against these services without the need to realy access them.
+This set of mocked services allow developers to develop functionality against these services without the need to really access them.

 ## Installation